 Studies of gratitude making you happier

-In a later study by Emmons with a similar set up, participants completing gratitude exercises each day offered other people in their lives more emotional support than those in other groups.
+In a later study by Emmons with a similar setup, participants completing gratitude exercises each day offered other people in their lives more emotional support than those in other groups.

 Another study on gratitude was conducted with adults suffering from congenital and adult-onset neuromuscular disorders (NMDs), with the majority of people having post-polio syndrome (PPS).
-Compared to those not jotting down what they’re grateful for every night, participants that did express gratitude felt more refreshed each day upon wakening.
+Compared to those not jotting down what they’re grateful for every night, participants that did express gratitude felt more refreshed each day upon awakening.
 They also felt more connected with others than did participants in the group not expressing gratitude.

 A fourth study didn’t require a gratitude journal, but looked at the amount of gratitude people showed in their daily lives.
 In this study, a group of Chinese researchers found that higher levels of gratitude were associated with better sleep, and also with lower levels of anxiety and depression.

 Better sleep, with less anxiety and depression.
 Some compelling reasons to express gratitude more regularly.

 If you’ve only got time to say one prayer today, make it the simple words of “thank you.”